A small, well-built Chinese electric vehicle poses a big threat to the American auto industry - ExBulletin

 Rising labor costs in the United States are part of the equation.
 BYD can reduce costs with its expertise in manufacturing batteries primarily for consumer products using lithium iron phosphate chemistry.
 They cost less but have a shorter autonomy than most current lithium-ion batteries.

 Americans are still learning how to make cheaper batteries, Woychowski said.
-Ford is building a lithium iron phosphate battery factory, using Chinese CATL technology.
+Ford is building a lithium iron phosphate battery factory, using technology from China's CATL.

 BYD makes many of its own parts, including electric motors, dashboards, bodies and even headlights.
 It also benefits from its huge turnover of 3 million vehicles sold worldwide last year.